traefik/traefik/docs/content/routing/providers/docker.md

 You can declare UDP Routers and/or Services using labels.

-??? example "Declaring UDP Routers and Services"
+??? example "Declaring UDP Routers with one Service"

     ```yaml
        services: